JacksonKary/uThread-Library/README.md

 # uThread Library (C++)

-### This is a library for user-level threads, with synchronization.
-Mimics pthread library
+### This is a library for user-level threads with synchronization.
+It mimics the POSIX thread (pthread) library.

 ## Description
 ### Synchronization